 2. CRM

 HubSpot CRM is a straightforward and efficient platform suitable for businesses of all sizes.
-Its tools for organizing leads and accounts are invaluable for account executive assistant new business development.
+Its tools for organizing leads and accounts are invaluable for the account executive assistant’s new business development.
 The visual sales pipeline allows business account executives to monitor deal progress without complications.
 Email tracking and scheduling features make maintaining steady communication with prospects and C-suites easy.
-AA free base plans are a great starting point for newer teams, while advanced features can support growing enterprises
+AA free base plans are a great starting point for newer teams, while advanced features can support growing enterprises.

 - Google Rating: 4.5/5